codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 .. important:: The ``get()`` method WILL return flashdata items when
     retrieving a single item by key.
-It will not return flashdata when grabbing all userdata from the session, however.
+It will not return flashdata when grabbing all data from the session, however.

 However, if you want to be sure that you're reading "flashdata" (and not any other kind), you can also use the ``getFlashdata()`` method: